 Walking to the station, rather than taking a bus, will also take a bit more time, but have the added benefit of helping to keep you healthy and emotionally positive.

 With your e-ticket on your phone, you can pass through to the platform without having to touch any of the surfaces where an infected person might have left some virus waiting for a new host.

-This is not only safer, it’s faster too.
+This is not only safer, but it’s also faster too.

 4. Claim Your Space